microsoft/coyote/docs/_learn/programming-models/machines/overview.md

 The attribute `DeferEvents` indicates that the `PingEvent` and `PongEvent` events should not be dequeued while the machine is in the state `SomeState`.
 Instead, the machine should skip over `PingEvent` and `PongEvent` (without dropping these events from the queue) and dequeue the next event that is not being deferred.
 The attribute `IgnoreEvents` indicates that whenever `UnitEvent` is dequeued while the machine is in `SomeState`, then the machine should drop `UnitEvent` without invoking any action.

-Coyote also supports specifying invariants (i.e. assertions) on the local state of a machine.
+Coyote also supports specifying invariants through assertions.
 You can do this by using the `Assert` method, which accepts as input a predicate that must always hold in that specific program point, e.g. `this.Assert(k == 0)`, which holds if the integer `k` equals to `0`.
+These `Assert` statement are useful for machine-local invariants, i.e., they are about the state of a single machine.
+For global invariants, often times using [Monitors](/Coyote/learn/specifications/overview) is easier.

 ## An example program